Chris Rock: 2000–2009: Sitcom and stardom

-He then starred in the dark comedy Nurse Betty (2000) starring Renée Zellweger, Greg Kinnear and Morgan Freeman which also debuted at the Cannes Film Festival on May 11, 2000.
+Rock then starred in the dark comedy Nurse Betty (2000) starring Renée Zellweger, Greg Kinnear and Morgan Freeman which also debuted at the Cannes on May 11, 2000.
 The film was a critical success.
 In the later 2000s, Rock started to work increasingly behind the camera.
 He wrote the film Down to Earth (2001) along with friend and comedian Louis C.K.
 The film was based on the Warren Beatty film, Heaven Can Wait (1978).
 That same year Rock also produced and starred in the C.K. directed film Pootie Tang (2001).
 Rock also would work as a writer and director of the political comedy Head of State (2003) and marital comedy I Think I Love My Wife (2007).
 He also played the lead in both films.
-He also went on to star in films like The Longest Yard (2005) opposite Adam Sandler, and the action comedy film Bad Company (2002) opposite Anthony Hopkins.
+He also went on to star in films like The Longest Yard (2005) opposite Sandler, and the action comedy film Bad Company (2002) opposite Anthony Hopkins.